 The Sox squeezed in an exhibition game in Worcester the following day, which ended in a 2-2 tie after nine.
 Lerchen sacrificed once and helped turn a double play but was hitless.

 On September 19, he was released on option to Sacramento, but somehow still appeared in the game on the 24th, adding another hitless at-bat after taking over for Wagner.
-Lerchen played the full game on September 25, and was 0-for-3 as the Tigers beat the Red Sox, 4-2, in Detroit.
+Lerchen started on September 25, and was 0-for-3 as the Tigers beat the Red Sox, 4-2, in Detroit.
 Playing in front of some hometown fans, however, Lerchen scored one of Boston’s two runs, reaching base on a fielder’s choice and scoring on a hit by Larry Gardner.
 Charley Hall pinch-hit for him in the ninth.
 He played in the final game of the year, in New York, and was 0-for-5.
-He committed the only error he’d made in the majors, but given that he only had 14 chances, that left his fielding percentage at .928.
+He committed the only error he’d made in the majors, but given that he only had 14 chances, that left his fielding percentage at .929.

 When the players went their separate ways after the season was over, Sporting Life noted that Bert Lerchen was going to open a meat market in Detroit.

-In the spring of 1911, he was one of the Red Sox team who took part in the first truly cross-country spring training trip ever taken when owner John I. Taylor arranged for his Red Sox to train in Redondo Beach, California, split into two squads, then travel up and down California and both head east on separate routes while playing 63 games coast-to-coast.
+In early 1911, he was one of the Red Sox team who took part in the first truly cross-country spring training trip ever taken when owner John I. Taylor arranged for his Red Sox to train in Redondo Beach, California, split into two squads, then travel up and down California and both head east on separate routes while playing 63 games coast-to-coast.
 He didn’t make the big-league team.
 In fact, he didn’t come east.
 On February 22, he was cut from the big-league team and placed with the Sacramento Sacts in the Pacific Coast League.
 He played shortstop for them.

 And, in fact, he played against the Red Sox when the two teams faced each other on March 21 – and he didn’t get a hit then, either, 0-for-4, though reportedly made one or two superb fielding plays.